yusufrhacking/Week-4---Behaviors/readme.md

 * There is a spot on the floor indicating where to stand
 * By walking over to stand on that spot, you cause the following to happen: a cube moves up a bit, then stops and rotates a bit, then goes back down the same amount, then rotates back the same amount, and does this cycle 3 times.

 It is never moving and rotating at the same time.
-You do not need to write any new scripts to accomplish this.
+You do not need to write any new scripts to accomplish this (other than those that already exist or you made in **The Level**).

 BONUS: the cube is red while moving, blue while rotating